Cut locus: Applications

 The significance of the cut locus is that the distance function from a point $p$ is smooth, except on the cut locus of $p$ and $p$ itself.
 In particular, it makes sense to take the gradient and Hessian of the distance function away from the cut locus and $p$.
 This idea is used in the local Laplacian comparison theorem and the local Hessian comparison theorem.
 These are used in the proof of the local version of the Toponogov theorem, and many other important theorems in Riemannian geometry.

+For the metric space of surface distances on a convex polyhedron, cutting the polyhedron along the cut locus produces a shape that can be unfolded flat into a plane, the source unfolding.
+The unfolding process can be performed continuously, as a blooming of the polyhedron.
+Analogous methods of cutting along the cut locus can be used to unfold higher-dimensional convex polyhedra as well.

 Cut locus of a subset

 One can similarly define the cut locus of a submanifold of the Riemannian manifold, in terms of its normal exponential map.